arestrom/PugetSoundShellfishDB/README.md

-# PugetSoundShellfishDB
+# Proposed Database for the WDFW Puget Sound Shellfish Unit

-Proposed database for the WDFW Puget Sound Shellfish Unit
+A repository for the Data Dictionary and create scripts for the proposed WDFW Puget Sound Shellfish database.
+The data dictionary can be found at: